yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Computing notBefore and notAfter of STAR Certificates
 {: #computing-effective-cert-lifetime}

-We define "nominal renewal date" the point in time when a new short-term certificate for a given STAR Order is due.
+We define "nominal renewal date" as the point in time when a new short-term certificate for a given STAR Order is due.
 Its cadence is a multiple of the Order's auto-renewal lifetime that starts with the issuance of the first short-term certificate and is upper-bounded by the Order's auto-renewal